New London, Minnesota

 New London is a city in Kandiyohi County, Minnesota, United States along the Middle Fork of the Crow River.
-The population was 1,251 at the 2010 census.
+The population was 1,252 at the 2020 census.
 Sibley State Park is nearby.
 It was named after New London, Wisconsin, by Louis Larson because of the similarity he saw with his previous home there.
 It was incorporated on April 8, 1889.
-The city was the temporary county seat of Kandiyohi County from 1867 to 1870.
+The city was the county seat of Monongalia County from 1866 to 1870 when Monongalia merged with Kandiyohi County.

 Geography

 According to the United States Census Bureau, the city has an area of 1.24 sqmi, of which 1.19 sqmi is land and 0.05 sqmi is water.

 Minnesota State Highways 9 and 23 are two of the main routes in the city, and U.S. Route 71 is nearby.